 Game Elements — pins and cups in detail, with manipulation implications

-Three Architectures — full analysis of A, B, and C with pros/cons and decision framework
+Four Architectures — full analysis of A, B, C, and D with pros/cons and decision framework

 Cup Orientation — the opaque/transparent problem and how to solve it